fresheneesz/quantificationOfConsensusProtocolSecurity/readme.md

 If PeerCoin didn't have its PoW component, it would be susceptible to prediction attacks, since the only randomness involved in deciding who mints each block is the randomness of who is actively minting at a given time and what transaction output they use to mint.
 Because prediction attacks involve moving coins and this destroys the coin-age necessary to mint, this makes prediction attacks substantially more difficult than they would otherwise be, but the risk would still be there for an attacker to mint more blocks than their fair share.
 However, its unlikely a prediction attack could be used to help double-spend, since the length of the chain depends on destroyed coin-age and not just the current difficulty.

-So going back to our definition of security: how much stake would an attacker require to have an opportunity to double-spend on PeerCoin once per year on average?
+So going back to our definition of base security: how much stake would an attacker require to have an opportunity to double-spend on PeerCoin once per year on average?
 An ideal attack on PeerCoin might look like the following:

 1. The attacker obtains a certain amount of coins and continuously tests for opportunities to double spend.
 The longer this process takes, the more coin age the attacker builds up
 2. When an opportunity is found, the attacker then spends some or all of their coins on the main chain